 “I got my license years ago and let it expire, how do I reactivate it?” is one of our most frequently asked questions.
 This post explains how to reactivate an inactive MA real estate license.
 As a Massachusetts real estate school, who else would you call to ask that question?
-Many people could call the Board of Professional Licensure, but the truth is that they are super busy and it can be difficult to get someone on the phone.
+Most individuals try calling the Board of Professional Licensure, but the truth is that they are super busy and it can be difficult to get someone on the phone.
 They do have an excellent website you can check out for FAQ’s, forms, and the elicensing portal.

 Reactivating a real estate license is easy and a more common process than one might expect.
 First, let’s define what it means to have an expired real estate license in Massachusetts.
 Every two years real estate agents are required to complete 12 credit-hours of continuing ed.
-Upon completing this continuing ed requirement, agents fill out a simple renewal form from the state certifying that they completed the course (under penalties of perjury), signing their name, and mailing it in to the Board.
+Upon completing this continuing ed requirement, agents fill out a simple online renewal form through the elicensing portal certifying they completed the course (under penalties of perjury) and pay a renewal fee.

 Reactivate a Massachusetts Real Estate License Form:

 If your Massachusetts real estate license has been expired for LESS than two years, you must use this Reactivation Form.

 If your Massachusetts real estate license has been expired for MORE than two years, you must use this Reinstatement Form.